The Hilbert symbol in the Hodge standard conjecture: Introduction

 In the rest of the paper we fix one of these factors.
 It is endowed with the action of a finite extension $F$ of $\Qp$.
 Section \ref{sect:CQ-qf} recalls classical results on CM quadratic forms over the $p$-adic numbers.
 At the end of the section we define the re-normalisation factor.
 This is used in Section~\ref{sect:Rtg} where we study the behaviour of the problem under tensor product.
 This allows to reduce the problem to motives whose crystalline realization has small Hodge weights.
 Section \ref{sect:p-adic_periods} gives a characterization of the $p$-adic periods of those motives.
 This allows in Section \ref{sect:LT_and_reciprocity} to describe them explicitly by using Lubin--Tate periods and to apply Dwork's theorem computing the local reciprocity.

 In Section \ref{sect:proof_MT} we put all the ingredients together and give the proof of the main result.
-This section can also be red first in order to have a global picture of the strategy.
+This section can also be read first in order to have a global picture of the strategy.

 We finish with an appendix concerning the filtered $\Fro$-modules attached to a Lubin--Tate character of a $p$-adic field.
-We added it to keep the paper as self contained as possible, by giving an alternative construction of Lubin--Tate periods of \cite{MR1956055}.
+We added it to keep the paper as self-contained as possible, by giving an alternative construction of Lubin--Tate periods of \cite{MR1956055}.